architjain/ws-lambda-at-edge/Lab1_Security/README.md

 Before a Lambda function can be associated with and triggered by a CloudFront distribution, you need to "publish" it to get a function version ARN.
 This "freezes" the function code and configuration so that you can further modify the function while CloudFront still uses the immutable function version.

-Choose "Publish new version" under "Actions", specify an optional description of a function version and click "Publish".
+Choose `Publish new version` under `Actions`, specify an optional description of a function version and click `Publish`.

 Now you have a published function version ARN.